bjlkeng/bjlkeng.github.io/source/posts/the-logic-behind-entropy.rst

 Well I'm glad I got that post out of the way.
 As soon as I read that appendix in [3], I knew I had to write about the derivation.
 Along the way I found Jaynes' derivation in [1], which upon closer inspection also included the Wallis derivation.
-As with every topic, you can go into an unlimited depth into it (and this one is a deep dive on an already "elementary" topic).
+As with every topic, you can go down an unlimited depth (and this one is a deep dive on an already "elementary" topic).
 For now, I'm satisfied with just explaining two derivations, which give me a better appreciation for the beauty and "surprise" of (maximum) entropy.
 Stayed tuned for more (short to medium sized) posts!